Selected departures up to October 2019 & April to October 2020

 Western Sicily has always been more African than European and the first known settlers were the Elymians, probably Trojan refugees, about whom little is known.
 Trapani was the port for their capital, Erice, which today is a simply stunning spot crying out for exploration and a true microcosm of the entire island.
 Firstly it is renowned for its magnificent location, towering 750m above the nearby coast and offering astonishing views of the fertile valleys below, with rocky headlands stretching beyond and onwards out to the deep blue sea.
 Unmistakably medieval, and home to a collection of some of the most fascinating and beautifully decorated churches, monasteries and abbeys you will ever find in one tiny place.
 Varying from Byzantine to Baroque, these edifices range from the simple to the elaborate, some swathed in rich frescoes with extensive intricately carved marble and alabaster, whilst others display unmistakable Moorish influences too.
 The whole village is dominated by its Norman castle plus the original temple is still in evidence, so after our guided tour you can explore where you wish.

 After lunch, we visit Grotta Mangiapane, an unusual archaeological site, first discovered in 1870 by Marquis Guido Dalla Rosa when investigating the area’s potential for economic contribution to the Kingdom of Italy.
-The most incredible cave dwellings were discovered, with artefacts and cave paintings preserved for over 20,000 years.
+The most incredible cave dwellings were discovered, with artefacts preserved for over 20,000 years.
 Incredibly, a whole series of dwellings was found – five two storey houses, two warehouses and stables, literally built within the walls of the caves.
 Now the site is often used as a film set, and still very much an undiscovered gem, unspoiled by mass tourism.
 We later return to Trapani with the remainder of the day unscripted.

 This morning, we take the short drive to Segesta, an outstanding archaeological site with a similar hilltop setting to Erice, dating from much the same era.
 Repeatedly fought over by Sicily’s numerous invaders before finally being abandoned during the Middle Ages, today its magnificent remains are so wonderfully peaceful compared with equivalent other European sites, lending a magical quality and allowing a more intimate perspective on its ancient inhabitants.
 It’s staggeringly important too, still largely unexcavated with its highlights including one of Europe’s finest preserved ancient Greek Doric Temples – virtually complete except for its roof and an amphitheatre with outstanding views over the valleys below.